stephaneVercouillieBMID/slate/source/workingVersion.html.md

 ### 4.2.1.
 Scope

 Scopes are space-separated lists of identifiers used to specify what access privileges are being requested.
-Scopes can be used to request that specValid scope identifiers are specified in [RFC 6749](https://tools.ietf.org/html/rfc6749).
+Scopes can be used to request that specific sets of information available as Claim Values in User Info Token.

+Valid scope identifiers are specified in [RFC 6749](https://tools.ietf.org/html/rfc6749).

 <!-- (always User Info Endpoint)-->

-As per Open ID Connect specification, scopes can be used to request that specific sets of information be made available as Claim Values in User Info Token.

 #### 4.2.1.1 Set of Supported Scope Values
 In current version and in contradiction to the OpenID Connect specification, **itsme(r)** considers all claims requested via scope as **Essential** (see [Individual Claim Request](http://openid.net/specs/openid-connect-core-1_0.html#IndividualClaimsRequests)).